 Telcos are struggling with the cloud – time to rethink and refocus on differentiators

-What are they and how can they transform telco cloud offers?
+What are their key differentiators and how can these transform cloud offers?

 According to recent analysis, telcos are struggling to make an impact in cloud services.
 This should set the alarm bells ringing and raise an immediate red flag, as many telcos have made bold announcements about the strategic importance of the cloud to their businesses and future growth potential.